vocamen/vocamen.github.io/_includes/indexcontent.md

 ## Why
 ### Vision Statement
-> To reach people through screens with Christ's love
+> To reach people with Christ's love through screens

-This is based on Matt.28 Comission:
+This is based on Matt.28 Commission:
 > Jesus, undeterred, went right ahead and gave his charge:
 > “God authorized and commanded me to commission you:
 > Go out and train everyone you meet, far and near, in this way of life, marking them by